-The childminder was registered in 1996.
-She lives with her husband and two older school aged children in the Whiteley area of Hampshire.
-All areas of the property are used for childminding and there is a fully enclosed garden available for outside play.
+The childminder was registered in 2007.
+She works alongside two other registered childminder's from a property in the Fareham area of Hampshire.
+All areas of the basement flat are used for childminding.

-The childminder is registered to care for a maximum of six children at any one time and is currently minding four children under five all day and six child over five before and after school.
+The childminder is registered to care for a maximum of six children at any one time and is currently minding three children under five all day and one child over five before and after school.

-The childminder drives to local schools to take and collect children.
-The family have two cats, rabbits and fish.
+The childminder is able to walk to local schools to take and collect children.